Landing Zone

 -

-infoThis account will become the root of your multi-account setup after enabling Control Tower.
+infoThis account will serve as the root of your multi-account environment after enabling Control Tower.

 -